liebeskind/collabonate/design_pattern_decisions.md

 -   Mapping of accounts that have 'voted no' against a particular request

+-   Manager can create requests that represent more ETH than exist in the contracts, but won't be able to actually transfer the funds until they exist in the contract.

 -   Having campaign contributor finalize request vs. having funds transfer automatically at the end of 5 days

 -   Using block.timestamp vs. block.number for estimating time elapsed in request